jameswburton18/TextNTabularExplanations/README.md

 ## Summary

 In this repository we make it possible to generate SHAP explanations for multimodal text-tabular datasets, no matter how the two modalities are combined.
 The accompanying paper will be linked.
-All trained models and processed datasets are available on our huggingface repo, will be linked.
+All trained models and processed datasets are available on our huggingface repo, <https://huggingface.co/james-burton>.
+Note that in the shap generation code, it refers to models and datasets that we host on hugging face, so therefore it should be possible to generate the explanations without training the models or generating the datasets yourself.
+However, if you wish to train the models or process the datasets yourself, the code is all here.

 ## Datasets